• Privacy Policy

 If you’re subscribed to a major provider, like the Spectrum cable company, you will likely have access to Dog TV in your channel lineup.
 This TV channel airs content for dogs all year round.
 The channel does not broadcast shows in the typical sense.
 Instead, it airs programming that is segmented based on a scientific assessment of a dog’s daily cycle.
 So what you get is three distinct types of programming during the day, including:

-• Stimulation programming, designed to keep dogs busy and entertained.
+• Stimulation programming is designed to keep dogs busy and entertained.

 • Relaxation programming, to soothe, calm, and help your dog relax.